terraform-alicloud-modules/terraform-alicloud-rocketmq-redis/README.md

-Terraform module which creates rocketMQ and redis instance on Alibaba Cloud
+Terraform module which creates RocketMQ and Redis instance on Alibaba Cloud

 terraform-alicloud-rocketmq-redis
 ---

 English | [简体中文](README-CN.md)

-This module is used to create an Alibaba Cloud rocketMQ instance and a redis instance.
+This module is used to create an Alibaba Cloud `RocketMQ` instance and a `Redis` instance.

 These types of resources are supported: